davorg/dmp/chapters/chapter08.md

 In this example, the web page has graphics that link to the previous and next pages.
 In case the user has a text-only browser or has images switched off, the author has provided alt attributes which can be displayed instead of the images.
-Unfortu- nately, in the process he has completely broken our basic HTML parsing routine.
+Unfortunately, in the process he has completely broken our basic HTML parsing routine.
 The > symbol in the second alt attribute will be interpreted by our code as the end of the img tag.
 Our code doesn’t know that it should ignore >